 Upon retiring he called the owner of the lake and subsequently bought it calling it Etang de Bows which translates as ‘Bows’ Lake’.

 Check out these great deals on replica football shirts and grab yourself a bargain.

-In October 2015, Lee Bowyer was invited by Watford U21’s manager and former Leeds United team mate Harry Kewell to assist with the coaching of their U21’s team for a month.
+In October 2015, Bowyer was invited by Watford U21’s manager and former Leeds United team-mate Harry Kewell to assist with the coaching of their team for a month.

-The trial was an opportunity for Bowyer and the academy to have a look at each other to see if they could possibly work together in the future but things didn’t work out and Bowyer returned to his fishing lake in France.
+The trial was an opportunity for Bowyer and the academy to have a look at each other to see if they could possibly work together in the future.

-Having completed his coaching badges in 2016, Bowyer expressed an interest to return to the game and was targeting the vacant Charlton Athletic job before it was taken by Karl Robinson.
+Having completed his coaching badges in 2016 and keen to return to the game, Bowyer targeted the vacant Charlton Athletic manager’s job before it was taken by Karl Robinson.

 Lee Bowyer: Premier League Statistics